albulescu/go-fast/Readme.md

 # GoFast

-A framework to boost up your API's built with GoLang
+A framework to boost up your rest api app built with GoLang

 ## TODO